glacials/twos.dev/src/warm/dashes.md

 ```

 ### The Point
-The point has had a tumultuous and unstandardized history both physically and digitally, but today the world has predominantly settled on `1/72in` per point.
+The point has had a tumultuous and unstandardized history both physically and digitally, but today the world has predominantly settled on 1/72 in per point.
 It's no coincidence if 72 dots per inch rings a bell for screen density. `1pt` = 1 dot.

 That said, super high resolution displays have caused organizations to invent their own ways of scaling on behalf of softwares that expect 72 dpi displays, like Android's [density-independent pixels](https://developer.android.com/training/multiscreen/screendensities#TaskUseDP) or `dp`, and Windows's [effective pixels](https://docs.microsoft.com/en-us/windows/apps/design/layout/screen-sizes-and-breakpoints-for-responsive-design#effective-pixels-and-scale-factor) or `ep`/`epx`.
 The tumultuous history, as it happens, hasn't ended.